 Overall February was a very easy recipe to follow, and, despite my inaptitutde for shopping for asian groceries, I will most definitely be making this meal again.
 If you want to try out the recipes that we tried this month, or any other recipe from February’s F&W, check them out here at www.foodandwine.com/monthly/february-2013.
 I encourage anyone who has a Dutch oven (or wants an excuse to buy one) to try out this recipe and Explore.
 Eat.
 Repeat. any recipes that involve daikon or kimchi!
 Masitkke deuseyo!

 *The Food & Wine Magazine Cover Recipe Challenge was created by CookThatBook.com as a means of expanding culinary talents and tackling new and exciting cuisine.
 Want to join in on the fun?
 We’d love the company!
 Pick-up a copy of the latest issue of Food & Wine and get cooking.
-Be sure to send an email to firstname.lastname@example.org a link to your blog post.
+Be sure to send an email to firstname.lastname@example.org with a link to your blog post.

 *The mission of Food & Wine Magazine is to find the most exciting places, new experiences, emerging trends and sensations in the culinary and wine industries.
 From travel and entertaining to luxury and design, this magazine brings an energetic and stylish take on food and wine.
 For more information on Food & Wine Magazine, please visitwww.foodandwine.com.